 After 648 appearances and 211 goals, Lampard eventually left Chelsea after 13 seasons in 2014.

 He turned out for Manchester City for a year before spending the final years of his playing career at their sister club, New York City.

-He since guided Derby to the play-off final in his first year in management and is now, of course, back in the dugout at Chelsea.
+He since guided Derby to the play-off final in his first year in management and took charge of Chelsea in 2019.

 Bertrand made his Champions League debut that night, playing for 73 minutes in midfield before getting substituted for Florent Malouda.

 After four years on the fringes, he was finally given more opportunities the following season under Roberto Di Matteo and Rafael Benitez, making 19 appearances in the league and 10 in Europe, before being sold to Southampton in 2014.

 The full-back joined Leicester last summer following seven successful years at St Mary’s and is the proud owner of 19 England caps.

 Leaving Chelsea for Trabzonspor in 2013, Malouda has since featured for Metz, Delhi Dynamos and Luxembourg club FC Differdange.

 After hanging up his boots, he became a coach at FC Zurich in February 2019 but was released after just two months.